-- 1.1 The Regulation of Investigatory Powers Act (RIPA) enables the Councils to use covert surveillance, covert human intelligence sources (CHIS) and the acquisition of service use or subscriber information in relation to communications data in a manner that is compatible with Article 8 of the European Convention on Human Rights governing an individual's right to respect for their private and family life, home and correspondence.
-There are various criteria which must be met, including a 'seriousness threshold' for the use of directed surveillance, and any requests by the Councils to use the RIPA powers must be approved by a Magistrate. - 1.2 Local authorities are sparing users of RIPA legislation and neither Bolsover nor North East Derbyshire District Councils have used them since the last update to Committee in July 2017.
-The last time RIPA powers have been used by either Council was in 2012.
-The Council does carry out investigations and uses enforcements powers, therefore it is important that Officers are both aware of the powers for gathering information covertly but that also there is a fit for purpose and legally compliant procedure in place for any situations when it is necessary to use them. - 1.3 The Councils have been periodically inspected by the Office of Surveillance Commissioners.
-The last inspection was in 2015/16.
-Inspections of local authorities are scheduled for every three years so an inspection is due to take place during 2018/19. - 1.4 The Office of Surveillance Commissioners has been superseded by the Investigatory Powers Commissioner's Office (IPCO). - 1.5 Since the last inspection, the policy has been reviewed annually to ensure that postholders are up to date, and to improve wording and clarity of the information.
-There have been no changes in the official guidance, and no changes in legislation have yet been brought into force regarding the use of the RIPA Powers.
+- 1.1 The Regulation of Investigatory Powers Act (RIPA) enables the Council to use covert surveillance, covert human intelligence sources (CHIS) and the acquisition of service use or subscriber information in relation to communications data in a manner that is compatible with Article 8 of the European Convention on Human Rights governing an individual's right to respect for their private and family life, home and correspondence.
+There are various criteria which must be met, including a 'seriousness threshold' for the use of directed surveillance, and any requests by the Council to use the RIPA powers must be approved by a Magistrate, under the current legislation. - 1.2 Local authorities are sparing users of RIPA legislation and neither Bolsover nor North East Derbyshire District Councils have used them since the last update to Committee in July 2018.
+The last time RIPA powers have been used by either Council was in 2012. - 1.3 The Council has been periodically inspected by the Office of Surveillance Commissioners.
+The last inspection was in 2015/2016.
+The Office of Surveillance Commissioners has been superseded by the Investigatory Powers Commissioner's Office (IPCO).
+Inspections of local authorities are scheduled for every three years so an inspection is due to take place during 2018/19, however a new method for inspections has also been introduced, making it likely that the next inspection will be a paper-based desktop review, rather than a visit by an inspector. - 1.4 Since the last review, new Codes of Practice have been issued and some legislative changes have been made arising from the Investigatory Powers Act 2016 and the Regulation of Investigatory Powers (Juveniles) (Amendment) Order 2018.